 Here is a list of 29 Famous Indian Dishes from 29 States of India.

 1. Kashmir – Rogan Josh

-The term Rogan Josh directly translates to “red hot” which means you can absolutely rely on it to help you get through the chilly weather in this “Paradise on earth”.
-It’s mutton or lamb (red meat) served in a fiery Kashmiri chili pepper sauce, influenced by Persian cuisine and brought to the nation by the Mughals.
+The term Rogan Josh translates to “red hot” which means you can rely on it to help you get through the chilly weather in this “Paradise on earth”.
+It’s mutton or lamb (red meat) served in a fiery Kashmiri chilli pepper sauce, influenced by Persian cuisine and brought to the nation by the Mughals.